biblequiz/BibleQuiz.com/_pages/national-finals.md

 ![]({% link assets/pages/st-louis-renaissance-hotel.jpg %})

-We'll be returning to the [Renaissance St. Louis Airport Hotel](https://www.marriott.com/events/start.mi?id=1683745765249&key=GRP) for National Finals this year.
+We'll be returning to the Renaissance St. Louis Airport Hotel for National Finals this year.
 Rooms will be $99/night, and parking will be free.

+<a href="https://www.marriott.com/events/start.mi?id=1683745765249&key=GRP" class="button is-primary">Hotel Reservation Link</a>
 ---

 ## Registration